Numbers Chapter 20

 Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
 The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here

-went from the presence of the assembly to the entrance of the tabernacleמִשְׁכָּן
+left the presence of the assembly to the entrance of the tabernacleמִשְׁכָּן

 Transliteration: miškān dwelling place, tent, tabernacle For more info click here